agoncal/agoncal-sample-azure-monitoring/README.md

 curl 'quarkus-monitoringjavaruntimes.azurewebsites.net/quarkus/load?cpu=10&memory=20&db=true&llm=true'
 curl 'quarkus-monitoringjavaruntimes.azurewebsites.net/quarkus/stats' | jq
 ```

+### Azure AppServices - Docker

+There are several choices to deploy a Quarkus application to Azure AppServices using Docker, and therefore, several Dockerfiles to choose from:

+* `Dockerfile-mariner-distroless.jvm`
+* `Dockerfile-mariner.jvm`
+* `Dockerfile-quarkus-micro.native`
+* `Dockerfile-ubi.jvm`
+* `Dockerfile-ubi.native`

+To build a Docker image with the JVM version of the application, you first need to build the application with:

 To build a Docker image with the native application (you need to build the native image on Linux):